unframed/JSONModel.php/README.md

 A blessing for the accessibility of the data model sources and for the opportunity of code reuse between classes.

 A curse of fossil classes, side effects and bloated dependencies.

-Notes
----
-The `JSONModel` class provides what "*People Love ORMs*" for:

-- consistent type casting;
-- serialization and deserialization of non-scalar types, (ie: arrays);
-- an SQL abstraction to guard against SQL injection in user input, by default;
-- the opportunity to structure the sources of their data models in PHP classes.

-I left out of this class everything else ORMs usually do that sucks their developers in a time-sink and sometimes down the drain :

-- an application prototype or some form of dependency injection
-- a side-effect-free method chain that fails to fully cover SQL
-- a compiler for another query language than SQL
-- an implementation of the active record pattern

-The `JSONModel` class is *only* a base for SQL table and view controllers providing methods to safely query relations as objects (of type `JSONMessage`) with typed properties (eventually including non-scalar), through `SQLAbstract`.

-There is enough implemented in that base class and its dependencies to get their applications covered from iterative schema updates through CRUD, paginated search and filter.

-Without SQL injections.